skycoin/pyskycoin/README.md

 Separate stable development branches will be created to work on releases for supporting the most recent stable version of Skycoin.
-The name of these branches should be the Skycoin imajor and minor version numbers followed by `dev` suffix e.g. `0.25dev`.
+The name of these branches should be the Skycoin major and minor version numbers followed by `dev` suffix e.g. `0.25dev`.
 These branches may be forked out of either `master` or `develop` branches, and the submodule at `gopath/src/github.com/skycoin/skycoin` has to be in sync with the corresponding tag of `skycoin/skycoin` official repository.